SarahZimmermann-Schmutzler/truck_signs_api/README.md

     truck_signs
     ```
 7. Is everything fine?
-    - Get a list of all running Docker containers.
+    - Get a `list of all running Docker containers`.
 If there was no error while the starting processes, you should find the app- and database-container there:
         ```bash
         docker ps
         ```
     - <ins>If the status is `Up`</ins>:
     The App should be running in IP-Address_of_yor_Host:8020 - But you know, there is no frontend, so have a look at the admin-panel page: **IP-Address_of_yor_Host:8020/admin**.
 You can log in there immediately with your superuser data that are defined in the .env.
     - <ins>If the status is not `Up`</ins>:
-    Have a look into the logfiles and do a little debugging:
+    Have a look into the `logfiles` and do a little debugging:
         ```bash
         docker logs truck_signs_db
         # or